 Your Guide to the Perfect Toddler Car Seat

 Your baby is getting so big!
 So, it stands to reason that you might be thinking it’s time to trade your infant car seat for one that’s more toddler-friendly.
 But what makes a car seat toddler-friendly?
 And, more importantly, what makes a car seat toddler-safe?
-Here, we break it down for you:
+Here, we break down toddler car seats for you.

 The Three Types of Toddler Car Seats